NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 ## Some major bullet point todo list items:

+- move accel calibration code over and test.
+  - implement fit quality metrics
+  - save to sd card

+- Is there a way we can activate console type messages over the telemetry port for convenience when the system is installed and harder to access the usb console port?

 - figure out/test airdata connections (no external port on pixracer?)
 - decide how best to detect and choose when multiple imu and compass are available.